-Election of two (2) councillors to represent the Manawatu-Rangitikei constituency of the Manawatu-
+Election of two (2) councillors to represent the Manawatū-Rangitīkei General Constituency and one (1) councillor to represent the Raki Māori Constituency.

-Whanganui (Horizons) Regional Council.
 There is a separate candidate handbook for the HRC election available from the HRC electoral officer, Craig Grant.
 See Electoral Staff section for contact details.